Murals, mosaics, sculptures – public art is everywhere in Philadelphia.

 to modern and contemporary works:

 Philadelphia is home to the largest collection of Claes Oldenbury’s works.
-Plug, Paintbrush and Clothespin are in Center City.
-Button is on the campus of the University of Pennsylvania:
+Paintbrush and Clothespin are in Center City.
+Button is on the campus of the University of Pennsylvania, and Plug is in the sculpture garden at the Philadelphia Museum of Art:

 You can access a list of works on their website, and download several walking/biking tours: https://www.associationforpublicart.org/tours/.
 For more information about each artwork, dial 215-339-9000 and enter the piece# from the sign for the Museum Without Walls audio guide.